This page contains information about placing a retired racing greyhound with GAP and non-GAP green collar testing for other greyhounds

-Placing a Greyhound with GAP
+Placing a Greyhound into GAP

-INFORMATION FOR THOSE APPLYING TO ENTER GREYHOUNDS INTO GAP
+IMPORTANT INFORMATION FOR THOSE APPLYING TO ENTER GREYHOUNDS INTO GAP

-We will accept any Greyhound:
+GAP will accept

 - dogs that haven’t broken in well for a variety of reasons or are just too slow

 - be off the track for at least 2 weeks prior to their intake date

 - be free from all external and internal parasites, and be up to date with worming, flea and tick prevention and heartworm prevention

 - be free from injury and illness.
 This includes hot spots, sores/pustules and conjunctivitis

 REQUIREMENTS FOR GREYHOUNDS ENTERING GAP